Welcome to my Website !

 Below are some photos of Bob Gerard Scheitholts.
 The first handsome model is made with exotic Bubinga- wood sides, bottom and fingerboard over-lay.
 The sound board is Butternut and the tuning head is Cherry with a lovely Bloodwood overlay.

-The price for a simple model Hummel is $425.00 (Black Walnut & Butternut without inlays, overlays or position dots) .
-The deluxe model (above) is $600.oo
+The price for a simple model Hummel starts at $425.00 (Black Walnut & Butternut without inlays, overlays or position dots) .

 The Scheitholts (below) are models made of Curly Maple, Butternut and Black Walnut and other woods.

 Below showing the Curly Maple top with Bloodwood sides and Tuning Head overlay.
 The fingerboard is Black Walnut with a lovely Bubinga overlay with position dots and inlay strip.